tenSVD algorithm for compression: Case study

 \subsection{Evaluation Metrics}

-Mean Squared Error (MSE), Relative Error (ERR ) and Peak-Signal-to-Noise Ratio (PSNR) are widely used to measure the accuracy of Tucker decomposition, while PSNR specifically assesses the quality of compressed images or videos.
+Mean Squared Error (MSE), Relative Error (ERR ) and Peak-Signal-to-Noise Ratio (PSNR) are widely used to measure the accuracy of Tucker decomposition, while PSNR is used to measure the quality of compressed images or videos.
+And they are defined as follows\\

 \begin{itemize} \item MSE is the square of the Frobenius norm of the difference between predicted and observed values of a tensor, normalized by the number of tensor elements:

 \item ERR quantifies the difference between the original tensor and its approximation, normalized by the magnitude of the original tensor